 Notification is the word of the week.

-I was notified of a "fraud action" in my credit card account a few weeks ago, it took several calls and three new cards to get it straightened out— the first replacement card was sent to the address of a registered sex offender in Texas!
-It's been a week now and things have seemed to have settled down.
+I was notified of a "fraud action" in my credit card account a few weeks ago, it took several calls and three new cards to get it straightened out—the first replacement card had been sent to the address of a registered sex offender in Texas!
+It’s been a week now and things have seemed to have settled down.
 Whether this was a result of the Target security breach or not, it was a bit scary.

 On a somewhat related note, I deleted my YouTube account.
 While hardly the most watched channel, I did have some videos which featured musical performances.
 With recent witch hunts by BIG MUSIC in the news I couldn’t see any upside in allowing my posts to be under this kind of scrutiny.
 Another factor was YouTube’s constant “notifications” to enroll me in Google+, yet another “service” with no upside for me.

 I did embrace some digital technology, however, by getting my very first cell phone last week!
 I had resisted for years, but have finally accepted that when I am out and about, especially on my little travel adventures, it might be a lifesaver.
 I narrowed my choices down to a iPhone 5s (more chances of notifications) or a cheesy flip-phone (with no internet access).
 When I ran the numbers for cost of ownership for two years the iPhone was about two grand (at least!), while the flip-phone would be about two hundred.
 I’d say that's a no-brainer.

 Now if I start getting notifications on my little "flippist fone" (whose number only members of my family know) I will be really bummed.